 National wildlife refuges offer us all a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.

 The trails provide ample opportunity for wildlife observation and photography.
 Wild turkeys can be seen strutting in the fields, warblers flit around in the mature trees and shrubby field borders, and frogs can be heard calling in the wet areas.
 Some may even catch a glimpse of a bald eagle perched above the waters of Cherry Creek.
 There is no shortage of sights or sounds on a wildlife refuge!
 To ensure wildlife and plants are protected, please remain on the trails.
-Pets are not allowed (service animals are allowed).
+Pets are not allowed (service animals are allowed on all refuge areas that are open to the public).

 The refuge offers a variety of wildlife-dependent recreational activities that visitors may enjoy.
 The refuge supports the Big Six wildlife-dependent uses involving hunting, fishing, wildlife observation, photography, interpretation, and education.